WoodSugar/STP/README.md

 # STP
 Source Code the proposed Spatio-Temporal Propagation (STP) module.

-This work is to be submitted in a journal or a conference, and the all of the source codes are being updated.
+This work is to be submitted in a journal or a conference, and all of the source codes are being updated.

 ## We have provided the following information for better reproducing
 1. Pre-processed dataset which is publicly available on Google Drive [here](https://drive.google.com/drive/folders/1P05v64MnhEM1arhJA-DjpmeHainqrvaN?usp=drive_link)